-For misaligned loads and stores that cause access-fault or page-fault exceptions, stval will contain the virtual address of the portion of the access that caused the fault.
-For instruction access-fault or page-fault exceptions on systems with variable-length instructions, stval will contain the virtual address of the portion of the instruction that caused the fault while sepc will point to the beginning of the instruction.
+If stval is written with a nonzero value when a misaligned load or store causes an access-fault or page-fault exception, then stval will contain the virtual address of the portion of the access that caused the fault.

+If stval is written with a nonzero value when an instruction access-fault or page-fault exception occurs on a system with variable-length instructions, then stval will contain the virtual address of the portion of the instruction that caused the fault, while sepc will point to the beginning of the instruction.

 The stval register can optionally also be used to return the faulting instruction bits on an illegal instruction exception (sepc points to the faulting instruction in memory).
+If stval is written with